Insurance

 This initiative will be continually updated with new information as needed in order to keep it relevant.
 We look forward to the new tools that the CLHIA and the EHPC will continue to work on, including webinars on insurance matters for health care providers.

-CHLIA Supplementary Health Insurance Explained
+CLHIA Supplementary Health Insurance Explained-English

 • Insurance Bureau of Canada